CamVallee/hello-world/README.md

 # hello-world
-Cam here, trying to learn about the world of computing.
+Cam here, trying to learn about the world of computing